Dow Transports Support Dow 30K outlook?

 Transportation Sector Expected To Outperform Markets

 Based on the trend, market sentiment and the state of Dow (trading in the extremely oversold ranges), the favoured outcome would be for the Dow utilities to experience a sharp pullback.
-Short term traders can watch the 801 to 803 ranges; a breach of this zone will indicate much lower prices.
-If the utilities pullback strongly the Dow Industrials and Transports are likely to take the same path and in doing so this will create a lovely buying opportunity for 2020.
+Short-term traders can watch the 801 to 803 ranges; a breach of this zone will indicate much lower prices.
+If the utilities pull back firmly the Dow Industrials and Transports are likely to take the same path, and in doing so will create a lovely buying opportunity for 2020.

-The Dow is trading close to 28K again and if one looks at the sentiment, one would be inclined to think that it was trading closer to the 26.5k ranges.
-Neutral sentiment has inched up another two points and its almost at a 3 month high.
+The Dow is trading close to 28K again, and if one looks at the sentiment, one would be inclined to think that it was trading closer to the 26.5k range.
+Neutral sentiment has inched up another two points, and it’s almost at a 3 month high.
 Bullish readings are well below their historical average of 39.
-Overall market sentiment is indicating that a strong pull back if it comes to pass, has to be viewed as an opportunity.
+Overall, market sentiment indicates that a strong pullback, if it comes to pass, has to be viewed as an opportunity.
 Market Update Dec 10, 2019

 The Dow is now trading well above 28k, and bullish sentiment is still trading below its historical average.
 In short, we can conclude that next year’s market action will catch 90% of experts with their pants down.
 All the experts, even those who got the first part of this bull market right, are wearing their emotions on their sleeves.
 How do we know?
-All one has to do is pay attention to their political bias?
-If you have a bias (be it politics or finance), your vision is clouded and hence your analysis.
+All one has to do is pay attention to their political bias.
+If you have a bias (politics or finance), your vision is clouded, hence your analysis.

-In short, there is no reason to panic, and if this selling continues at this rate it will lead to a monstrous buying event and here is the kicker, all those that panicked will miss it, for once panic sets in; it is very hard to differentiate between opportunity and disaster.
+In short, there is no reason to panic.
+If this selling continues at this rate, it will lead to a monstrous buying event.
+Here is the kicker: all those that panicked will miss it; once panic sets in, it is tough to differentiate between opportunity and disaster.
 Think back to 2008, and look at how many missed the boat because the assumption was that the markets could only go lower.

-Now given the intensity of the current sell-off, the markets are likely to mount a rally, the first attempt usually fails, and if history is to be trusted then when this rally fizzles out, it should lead to another downward wave, that could take the market to new lows on an intraday basis.
-If the pattern is strong enough, we could issue either a short term put play or open up strangle position.
+Now given the intensity of the current sell-off, the markets are likely to mount a rally, the first attempt usually fails, and if history is to be trusted, then when this rally fizzles out, it should lead to another downward wave that could take the market to new lows on an intraday basis.
+If the pattern is strong enough, we could issue a short-term put play or an open-up strangle position.
 This is where one opens up both a call and put but with different strike prices.

 Don’t forget to keep a trading journal; the best time to take notes is when blood is flowing freely on the streets.